 Apparently, the NFL is counting two seasons of the American Professional Football Association towards it total.
 The APFA changed its name to the NFL in 1922, so technically, they are correct... but where does it leave Horween?
 He did play for the Cardinals in the APFA in 1921, but not back in 1920.
 So who was the first Jew to play in the NFL (APFA)?

 On October 3, 1920, the Rochester Jeffersons (that's Rochester, New York) played a team named "All Buffalo".
-The former should not be confused with the Buffalo All-Americans, who played "West Buffalo" on that very day.
+The latter should not be confused with the Buffalo All-Americans, who played "West Buffalo" on that very day.
 (Buffalo was the epicenter of early American pro football?)
 "All Buffalo" was actually not part of the APFA, but Rochester was, and the game counted in the standings.
 Rochester won 10:0, with the lone touchdown scored by John Barsha.

 Make that Abraham Bashofsky.
 The Russia-born, Brooklyn-raised Barsha changed his name while playing three sports at Syracuse.
 After college he went pro and scored the first ever touchdown in the first APFA game of the Jeffersons glorious history.
 (They folded in 1925 after four winless seasons.)